javapoets/holochain-dev-camp/Holochain-Dev-Camp-Oct-2018.md

 If you commit things to your chain, or try to publish things which don't comply with the validation rules, the rest of the network/DHT rejects it.

 ## Holochain App (hApp)
-- Entries - Each unit of data is an entry and has an entry type Configure schema for a task entry
+- Entries - Each unit of data is an entry and has an entry type.
+Configure schema for a task entry
 - Zomes - A Zome is a place where we define logical schemas (entry types) and functions.
 Inputs need to be valid